brittanybelle/wpf-surfaceplot3d/docs/index.rst

 Installation
 ------------

 While the project is in beta, simply grab the class files from `the Github repo <https://github.com/brittanywelsh/wpf-surfaceplot3d>`_ and add them to your own project.
-For more information, read the :ref:`setup` section.
+For more information, read the :ref:`install` section.

 COMING SOON: Installation via NuGet package manager (planned for version 1.0.0).